guowenbin90/Coding-interview-questions/README.md

 Queue: FIFO = First in first out
 Stack: LIFO = Last in first out

+LinkedList key points:
+- When you want to de-reference a ListNode, make sure it is not a NULL pointer
+- Never ever lost the control of the head pointer of the LinkedList

 ## Binary Tree & Binary Search Tree
 - Balanced binary tree
 - Complete binary tree